 The advantage of saline implants are that it is easier to detect implant rupture, and rupture may be easier to treat than a ruptured silicone implant.
 The advantages of silicone implants are that they tend to feel more natural (softer) than saline implants.
 Many factors, however, contribute to the “feel” of an augmented breast, including the amount of tissue covering the implant.

 In 2017, Allergan introduced the Natrelle Inspira cohesive implants, which are round devices that maintain upper pole fullness, providing patients with an option that creates increased upper pole fullness with a smaller implant volume.

 Choosing the right implant is crucial to obtaining the post-operative appearance you desire.

-The procedure is performed in an outpatient hospital setting under general anesthesia and takes approximately one and a half hours.
+The procedure is performed in an outpatient hospital setting under general anesthesia and takes approximately one hour.

 In general, this is a very safe procedure but certain complications can occur.
 In addition to complications inherent in any surgical procedure (anesthetic risk, bleeding, infection, scarring, wound healing problems), there are risks that are specific to breast implants.
 They include capsular contracture (thickening and/or shrinking of the scar capsule around the implant, resulting in the implant feeling hard, and in the worst cases cold and painful), infection, pain, nerve injury (increased or decreased in nipple/areola and breast sensation), deflation/rupture of the implant, implant displacement and calcium deposits in the scar capsule.
 Some breast tissue will not be visualized on a mammogram following an augmentation; how much varies significantly, and is influenced by many factors, including implant location, size, and surface.
 At the time of your consultation, you will be provided a booklet published by the implant manufacturer, listing all known and some proposed potential complications and how often they occur.